TemidoRocha/ZTM_VueDeveloper/music/README.md

 This is often useful when testing asynchronous code, in order to make sure that assertions in a callback actually got called.
 It is also useful to verify if the tests are leaking.

+Snapshot testing is when two images of an app are compared.
+Images are unreliable because different brwosers and sizes can cause a test to fail.
+Even if it's off by one pixel.
+Jest will serialize a value.
+A serializable value is basically any JS vlue that can be converted to a string.